 Because a wise employer will avoid even the appearance of retaliation, when you sue your employer seeking the money you were promised (or the equity, or to be free from race discrimination, sexual harassment, etc.), you actually make it harder for your employer to fire you, deny you a promotion, or otherwise make your life miserable.

 Example: Filing suit to collect promised equity

 We’re representing Uber employees who received shares at Uber’s May 9, 2019 IPO, and got a terrible tax treatment because Uber delivered those shares at the IPO rather than six months later, breaching employees’ Restricted Stock Unit Agreements.
 As a consequence, a developer who received 40,000 RSU’s, translating to 40,000 shares at the $45 IPO price, on paper received shares worth $1.8 million but netted just $398,700 after taxes.
 (Our client website for this case is here.
-An article about what Uber did, why, and why it had these disastrous affect is here.)
+An article about what Uber did, why, and why it had these disastrous effects on employees is here.)
 Because this breach of contract claim concerns rights to compensation, affected Uber employees can pursue their claims knowing they are clearly protected by California’s prohibitions on retaliation.

 The Labor Code specifically provides that an employer may not discharge an employee or in any manner discriminate, retaliate, or take any adverse action against any employee because the employee made a written or oral complaint that he or she is owed unpaid wages.
 (California Labor Code Section 98.6.)